Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ./scripts/init.sh
 ```

-Before starting the services, open `docker-compose.yml` and change the nginx port to avoid a conflict with Wazuh on port 443:
+Before starting the services, open `docker-compose.yml` and change the nginx port mapping from from `443:443` to `4443:443` to avoid a port conflict:

 ```bash
 nano docker-compose.yml
 ```

-Find the nginx port mapping and change it from `443:443` to `4443:443`.

 Start the services: